 - You don't have to use the form, but it will help us process the information faster.
 The following data is required to make a decision: name, date of service, dollar amount, procedure and diagnosis codes, provider's name, address, phone number, tax identification number and NPI.
-You also need to attach proof of payment.
-For Part D prescription drugs or vaccines, please include the National Drug Code (NDC) and drug name. - Either download a copy of the form from our website (www.hap.org/medicare/member-resources/forms) or call Customer Service and ask for the form.
+You also need to attach proof of payment. - Either download a copy of the form from our website (www.hap.org/medicare/member-resources/forms) or call Customer Service and ask for the form.